Changelog

 FUCK YES

-it wont overheat when im in ultra hot environments or the sun. it can draw enough power from usb to prevent drain when used heavily and plugged in. it wont murder the battery capacity over time.
+It wont overheat when I’m in ultra hot environments or the sun.
+It can draw enough power from usb to prevent drain when used heavily and plugged in.
+It wont murder the battery capacity over time.

-and its a pretty huge battery that can be swapped
+And its a pretty huge battery that can be swapped

 (swoons)

-this is not an actual issue. this is a feature
+This is not an actual issue.
+This is a feature

 “its a bit more expensive than the never updated chinese brand offerings”